 Do: Explore the Street Art

 Wander around George Town and you will discover art and murals scattered along the streets and buildings.
-Although slightly washed out, the artwork is actually less than a decade old and started when the Penang State Government hosted a competition to breathe life back into the old town.
-This includes a collection of iron rod sculptures and caricatures to illustrate anecdotes of history as well as work by Lithuanian artist, Ernest Zacharevic.
-Inspired by the everyday lives of the locals, his work was created to encapsulate the spirit of the city, through quirky scenes that are both interactive and relatable.
-You will need to spend some time finding them all, but some of our favourites included; Little Girl in Blue along Muntri Street and The Boy with Pet Monster on Ahh Quee Street, both by Zacharevic, as well as the iron caricature on Leith Street by Baba Chuah which depicts the scene of a young man, by the name of Jimmy Choo, who had just started his apprenticeship in making shoes.
+Although washed out, the artwork is actually less than a decade old and started when the Penang State Government hosted a competition to breathe life back into the old town.
+Kuala Lumpur-based firm ‘Sculpture At Work’ was commissioned to craft a collection of iron rod sculptures and caricatures to illustrate anecdotes of history.
+Soon after, a partnership with Lithuanian artist, Ernest Zacharevic, made use of more walls and his work — inspired by the everyday lives of the locals — was created to encapsulate the spirit of the city, through quirky scenes that are both interactive and relatable.
+You will need to spend some time finding them all, but some of our favourites included; Little Girl in Blue along Muntri Street and The Boy with Pet Monster on Ahh Quee Street, both by Zacharevic, as well as the iron caricature on Leith Street by Baba Chuahwhich depicts the scene of a young man, by the name of Jimmy Choo, who had just started his apprenticeship in making shoes.

 Streets of George Town, Penang, Malaysia